AfricasVoices/RapidProTools/README.md

 This does not always update immediately - if this is still showing the old balance then click on this old balance to view your Top Ups history, and look for the new entry here.
 The preview credit balance on the organisation page will update to reflect the new balance once the current preview balance has been consumed.

+### Exporting Flow Data via RapidPro
+RapidPro can export all runs of a particular flow as a .xlsx file.
+To do this:

+1. Go to `Flows`
+1. Tick the checkbox of the flow you would like to export
+1. Click the `Download Results` button (Excel logo), then `Ok`.

 ### Simulate Sending Individual Messages into RapidPro
 If you don't care about receiving messages or triggering flows, RapidPro has a command line tool for easily